Piker215/ExpenseTracker/README.md

-This is a project made to count your expneses as the name suggests.
+This is a project made to count your expenses as the name suggests.
 Have fun!